DARMA-tasking/vt/docs/md/pipe.md

 allows the creation of general pipes and callbacks between opaque endpoints that are not revealed through the type.
 Callbacks allow one to supply a general endpoint that accepts a type of data without revealing the actual endpoint instance.
-For example, one may callback that triggers a handler invocation on a certain node, broadcasts to a handler, sends to a collection or objgroup, or broadcasts to a collection or objgroup, etc.
+For example, one may create a callback that triggers a handler invocation on a certain node, broadcasts to a handler, sends to a collection or objgroup, or broadcasts to a collection or objgroup, etc.

 The pipe manager supports more complex use cases of multi-listener endpoints if one wants to trigger multiple endpoints on potentially different nodes.
 The